ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Media file codec

+!!! info ""
-> The codec of the media file associated with the Plex item.
+    The codec of the media file associated with the Plex item.

 - Key: Plex.fileVideoCodec
 - Availability: movies, shows, seasons, episodes